 Situated on the banks of the Guadalquivir River, Seville has a rich Moorish heritage, and used to be a prosperous port that carried out trade with the Americas.
 The Cathedral of Seville has the UNESCO World Heritage designation, and is Europe's largest Gothic building.
 It is on the site of the Great Mosque of the 12th century.
 It was converted into a Christian church when the city was conquered by Ferdinand III of Castile in 1248.
 The remains of Christopher Columbus lie in the cathedral.

-In Cordoba, the combination of Christian and Moorish art comes together to form a unique site in the heart of the old town - the Great Mosque Cathedral.
+In Cordoba, the combination of Christian and Moorish art comes together to form the Great Mosque Cathedral, a unique site in the heart of the old town.
 The Moslem emir Abderrahman I ordered construction of the temple in the year 785 on the ruins of the old Church of St. Vincent.
 During the centuries that followed, the Mosque underwent several changes.
 The last of the reforms was carried out in 987.
 As a result of all the work, the interior of the building contains many rows of columns and horseshoe arches.
 In 1523, following the Christian conquest, the cathedral was built inside.
-In the midst the of columns, mosaics and Moorish horseshoe arches, you will find the Gothic-Baroque architecture of the Cathedral, with its Renaissance dome, its marble altarpiece and its mahogany choir stalls.
+In the midst of the columns, mosaics and Moorish horseshoe arches, you will find the Gothic-Baroque architecture of the Cathedral, with its Renaissance dome, its marble altarpiece and its mahogany choir stalls.

 The remaining cathedrals of Andalusia also display varied architectural styles.
-The Renaissance Cathedral in Jaén (which according to tradition is home to the Holy Veil used by Saint Veronica to clean Christ’s face) is a building that has Gothic and Mudejar elements.
+The Renaissance Cathedral in Jaén is a building that has Gothic and Mudejar elements.
 It is in the same artistic style as Baeza Cathedral, which is less than 40 minutes away by car.
 This, along with the other Renaissance buildings in the town, has the UNESCO World Heritage designation.
 Almería Cathedral, which is built like a fortress, was originally built to defend it against pirates.
 Granada's Cathedral is considered to be Spain's first Renaissance church.
-Just 65 kilometers from there, Guadix Cathedral is a blend of Gothic, Baroque and Renaissance.
-As is Malaga Cathedral, located 125 kilometers from Granada.
+Just 65 kilometers from there, Guadix Cathedral is a blend of Gothic, Baroque and Renaissance as is Malaga Cathedral, located 125 kilometers from Granada.
 It is commonly known as La Manquita (meaning half-finished), because the main facade and south tower were left incomplete when construction work, which went on for three centuries, was finally halted.
 A 250 kilometer journey will take you to the Neo-classical Cadiz Cathedral, which is a landmark in this coastal city, with its white walls and golden dome.
 Meanwhile, half an hour from there, you will find the Baroque architecture of Jerez de la Frontera Cathedral and its Mudejar tower, one of the town's main attractions.
 Finally, 96 kilometers from Seville, you find the Huelva Cathedral in Colonial style.